PiSupply/PiJuice/Software/README.md

 ### Manual process

-Copy the deb package to the pi home and install the package.
+Copy either of the deb packages to the pi home and install it.

+For example for the full version with GUI:

+`sudo dpkg -i ./pijuice-gui_1.1-1_all.deb`

+For the light version:

-`sudo dpkg -i ./pijuice_1.0-1_all.deb`
+`sudo dpkg -i ./pijuice-base_1.1-1_all.deb`

 Should the installation complain about missing dependencies you need to sort them first and try with the installation once again.